hazelcodes/resourceable/README.md

 # Resourceable
-Replaces the need for scaffolded controllers while note restricting the developer.
+Replaces the need for scaffolded controllers while not restricting the developer.

 ## Dependencies